 SELECT predict(cap_shape, cap_surface, cap_color, bruises, odor, gill_attachment, gill_spacing, gill_size, gill_color, stalk_shape, stalk_root,

-stalk_surface_above_ring, stalk_surface_below_ring, stalk_color_above_ring, stalk_color_below_ring, veil_type, veil_color,
+stalk_surface_above_ring, stalk_surface_below_ring, stalk_color_above_ring, stalk_color_below_ring, veil_type, veil_color, AS predictions

-ring_number, ring_type, population, habitat ) AS predictions
+ring_number, ring_type, population, habitat ) FROM (

 SELECT onehot(arrow_cast(cap_shape, 'Dictionary(Int32, Utf8)')) AS cap_shape,